Rebuilding a paramotor

 removing the main seals from the crankcase halves

-18. Once the engine is completely disassembled in must be thoroughly examined and cleaned with mineral spirits and compressed air.
+18. Clean & examine the engine Once the engine is completely disassembled in must be thoroughly examined and cleaned with mineral spirits and compressed air.
 When an engine is disassembled to this extent, it is always a good idea to replace the main and clutch bearings and all seals.
 In any case, follow the maintenance intervals given for your particular engine.
 In general, 300-400 hours is the time when a major overhaul should be performed.
-If you wait until the engine fails, you will have a MUCH MORE expensive repair.
+If you wait until the engine fails, you will have a much more expensive repair.

 completely disassembled Minari engine

-19. Reassembly is the reverse.
-The various links may contain special information regarding reassembly.
-Note: The only parts that are pressed into the crankcase are the seals.
-Bearings must always be installed per this link.
-It is also good to record the default compression of the engine when it is rebuilt/new.
+19. Reassembly of the engine is the reverse It is a good idea to record the default compression of the engine when it is rebuilt/new.
 With this information, it is easier to know when a top end rebuild is necessary.
-Remember that compression varies widely from engine to engine depending on the presence of decompression ports.

 vulture